DOC3-Deep One Class Classification using Contradictions: Additional Experiments and Results

-In this section we highlight the differences between the universum vs. the `Disjoint Auxiliary data' setting used in (Dhar, 2014) (see Section 4.3), (Hendrycks et al., 2018), (Goyal et al., 2020) etc. As discussed in the Section \ref{sect:related_works} a major difference is the assumption that the universum samples act as contradictions to the unseen anomalous class (see Definition \eqref{def_univsetting}).
+In this section we highlight the differences between the universum vs. the `Disjoint Auxiliary data' setting used in \cite{dhar2014analysis} (see Section 4.3) and \cite{hendrycks2018deep,goyal2020drocc} etc. As discussed in the Section \ref{sect:related_works} a major difference is the assumption that the universum samples act as contradictions to the unseen anomalous class (see Definition \eqref{def_univsetting}).
 Methods using the `Disjoint Auxiliary' setting do not use this assumption and formulate a loss function which only contradicts the `normal' class.
-Such approaches have also been called `Supervised OE' in (Ruff et al., 2021) or `Limited Negatives' in (Goyal et al., 2020).
+Such approaches have also been called `Supervised OE' in \cite{ruff2021unifying} or `Limited Negatives' in \cite{goyal2020drocc}.
 In this section we take a more pedagogical approach to highlight the differences between Universum vs. `Disjoint Auxiliary' setting.
 For simplicity we use a binary classifier as an exemplar of this `Disjoint Auxiliary' setting.
 That is, we build a binary classifier with `$+1$' (normal samples) and `$-1$' (contradiction a.k.a universum) samples.
 Note that, such an approach is philosophically inconsistent following Def. \ref{def_univsetting}; where the universum samples are assumed to not follow the same distribution as both the normal (`+1') and anomalous (`-1') class.
 Using the universum samples as (`-1') class violates the assumption that universum follows a different distribution than the anomalous class.
-To further confirm our theoretical analysis we provide a simple synthetic example in \ref{sec_synth} and additional empirical results using the real-life CIFAR-10 and MV-Tec AD data in \ref{sec_binvsusvm} and \ref{sec_binvsusvm_mvtec}.
+To further confirm our theoretical analysis we provide a simple synthetic example in \ref{sec_synth}.
+Empirical comparisons using the CIFAR-10 and MV-Tec AD datasets are already provided in the main text in Tables \ref{table:results1} and \ref{tab_MVtecAUC} respectively.
+We further consolidate our claim by comparing the adversarial setting based DROCC-LF (extended under OE setting) \cite{goyal2020drocc} vs. DROCC-LF (extended under universum setting) in Table \ref{table:results1} (also discussed in section \ref{app_drocc_lf})